section-engineering-education/engineering-education/articles/understanding-min-heap-vs-max-heap/index.md

 #### Inserting an element

-In a max-heap, we also use heap-sort algorithm while inserting elements.
+In a max-heap, we also use the heap-sort algorithm while inserting elements.

 In the `maxHeap.js` file, under `insert()` function, we add up the following functionality to insert elements.